Three ways to make it easier for attendees to participate

 …I get sparked by what people say and I want to respond.

-people often talk about their problems, and I love solving problems—even when no one asked me to solve them.
+people often talk about their problems, and I love solving problems—even when no one asks me to solve them.

 I have a need for connection with others and want to share who I am, sometimes more than is best for our relationship.